 Producers are authorized to use the CNG name and logo and receive our marketing materials only after their application is accepted and the three core requirements are completed.

 Your signature on the Declaration indicates you understand and accept the terms of participating in the CNG program.
 Your signed Declaration will be posted on your online profile.
-With livestock certification a Feed Supplier Declaration is also required.
+It is due within one month of your application being accepted.
+With livestock certification, a Livestock Feed Form is also required.
+Declarations for all certification types are on the CNG Forms page.

 CNG is powered by the active participation of our members.
 All certified producers are required to conduct a peer review annually.
 This is an aspect of CNG that many farmers most appreciate.
 The work requirement is waived if there is not another CNG producer within an hour's drive who needs an inspection.
 It is prohibited to "trade" inspections with the person who inspected your farm or apiary.

-For a visual representation of the certification process, check out our Certification Flow Chart.
+For a visual representation of the annual certification process, check out our Certification Flow Chart.

 This is something that you should do in your own way.
 The observations you record today will help you plan tomorrow.
 We simply ask that you maintain records of the following items in one convenient folder for your inspector to quickly and easily access.
 Copies should not be sent to us.